Bangkok Best Restaurants 2015

 Greatest Places to Dine in Bangkok - Editor's Picks

 When it comes to dining in Bangkok, the question is not what, where, or even when to eat.
-With so many possibilities just outside your hotel’s doorstep, you might wonder how best to experience it all.
-Whether you are looking for style, ambience, flavour that defies any adjectives you know, or a brush with world-recognised celebrity chefs, Bangkok has got a whole lot to offer.
+With so many possibilities across the capital, you might be wondering how to make the most of it all.
+Whether you are looking for style, ambience and flavour that defies anything you’ve experienced before, or a brush with world-recognised celebrity chefs, Bangkok has got a whole lot to offer.
 So what are Bangkok Best restaurants?
-We tried many and it took a while but so far here are our favourites.
+Together, we’ve tried literally hundreds across the city, and finalised our much-loved list for 2015.

-Note that the list below is based on our own personal experience and none of the positions were sold.
+Note.
+This list is based on our own personal experience and none of the Top 20 positions were sold.